The security lamp in the hall cast a sickly green light under the door, so John had put a rolled-up towel across the gap to block it out.

 Unsteadily, he got to his feet.
 Sharp icicles of pain shot up his leg almost the moment he put weight on it.
 But the pain was imaginary; there was nothing wrong with his leg.
 He'd been told so.
 John neither knew nor cared the difference between psychosomatic and imaginary.
 He hadn't cared about it at the military hospital, and he certainly didn't give a damn about it now.

-He was going to go to the kitchenette, and get himself some tea, despite the hour.
-He had nowhere in particular to be the next day, and it wouldn't have been the first day he'd spent hazing in and out of a restless doze on the meticulously-made bed.
+He was going to go to the kitchenette and get himself some tea, despite the hour.
+After all, he had nowhere in particular to be the next day, and it wouldn't have been the first time he'd spent the daylight hazing in and out of a restless doze on the meticulously-made bed.

 He looked down to where he was clutching at the bedside table with one white-knuckled hand.